Modelling two-dimensional droplet rebound off deep fluid baths: Conclusion

-We have discussed the numerical instabilities observed in our system, and have proposed viscous damping methods to eliminate this issue, though we acknowledge that further investigation is needed if these approaches are to be adapted to regimes which permit larger deformation of the drop and liquid bath.
+Across a range of parameters we have uncovered that the lubrication-mediated model is able to capture behaviour of models based on the kinematic match approach, matching qualitatively with the respective 3D reduced methods \cite{galeano2021capillary, alventosa2023inertio}, yet providing additional insight into the air layer dynamics without increased computational effort.
+We have discussed the numerical stiffness observed in our system, and have proposed viscous damping methods to mitigate this issue.
+Further investigation is needed to improve the method and adapt it to regimes which permit larger deformation of the drop and liquid bath.

+There are several avenues to extend this work, and the related 3D rigid-sphere axisymmetric computations in \cite{phillips2024lubrication}.
+Two direct extensions are three-dimensional droplet impacts and two-dimensional non-symmetric impacts.

-Finally, we have demonstrated the robustness of the lubrication-mediated model, and its applicability to repeated bouncing behaviour under sustained forcing as developed by \citet{couder2005walking}, with the future avenue of work open to investigate the coupling of the lubrication mediated model to mode thorough Faraday pilot wave studies, such as those found in \citet{bush2015pilot}, \citet{galeano2017non} and \citet{durey2020faraday}.
+Finally, we have demonstrated the robustness of the lubrication-mediated model, and its applicability to repeated bouncing behaviour under sustained forcing as first discovered by Couder \textit{et al} \cite{couder2005walking}.
+Future avenues of work would be to investigate the results of the lubrication mediated model in Faraday pilot wave studies such as for walkers where almost vertical impacts capture the dynamics \cite{galeano2017non}, and in dynamics where the vertical motion is known to play an important role such as in corrals \cite{durey2020faraday}, tunnelling \cite{nachbin2017tunneling} and non-resonant behaviour \cite{primkulov2025nonresonant}.